How to build a notification center into your Android app

 Click [Sync Now] at the top of the screen.

-Initializing the Sendbird Business Messaging UIKit
+Initializing the Sendbird Business Messaging/in-app notifications UIKit

 Next, refactor the MainActivity to “BaseApplication” and make BaseApplication extend Application.
 Add BaseApplication to the AndroidManifest.xml in the <application> tag:

-You will also need to either create a user or grab one from the Sendbird Dashboard.
+You will also need to create a user or grab one from the Sendbird Dashboard.
 Ensure you issue an access token for this user, as Sendbird Business Messaging will not work without a properly authenticated user.

 Connecting with a user in your Android app